alexch/codelikethis/public/lessons/www/html.md

 # Intro to HTML

-HTML stands for Hyper-Text Markup Language.
-Every HTML file = one web page.
-It is the standard language used for creating web pages.
+* Stands for Hyper-Text Markup Language.
+* Every HTML file = one web page.
 * Invented by Tim Berners-Lee
 * Based on SGML
+* Standard language used for creating web pages.
 * Comprised of tags
 * Used in tandem with CSS and Javascript
 * HTML is for structuring content.
 It does not perform complex computations.